 Goldman Sachs MBA Camp

 Goldman Sachs MBA Camp is a half-day program for prospective first year MBA students from all business schools, who are interested in learning more about the financial services industry and summer internship opportunities at the firm.
 It features overviews of our business lines, case studies, career workshops and networking opportunities with Goldman Sachs professionals.

 Goldman Sachs MBA Women’s Summit

 Goldman Sachs MBA Women’s Summit is a half-day event for first-year female MBA students interested in learning more about the financial services industry and summer internship opportunities at the firm.
 Attendees learn about career opportunities globally and have the opportunity to network with Goldman Sachs women to prepare for the Summer Associate recruiting process.

 Veterans Career Event

-Launched in 2011, this one-day career event targets college sophomores, juniors and first year MBA veterans who are seeking summer internships in the financial services industry.
+Launched in 2011, this one-day career event targets first year MBA veterans and transitioning military members who are seeking summer internships in the financial services industry.
 Attendees will learn more about the firm, our internship opportunities, and how to navigate the recruiting process.
 They will also meet professionals from a range of divisions and network with members of the Firmwide Veterans Network.

 Scholarship for Excellence

 The Goldman Sachs Scholarship for Excellence Program recognizes outstanding students and is an integral part of our diversity recruiting effort, helping to attract Black, Hispanic and Native American undergraduate students to careers at Goldman Sachs.

 Recipients will receive up to $15,000*, toward tuition and academic expenses.
 All scholarship recipients also receive an offer for a paid Goldman Sachs summer internship.

 The MBA Fellowship is designed to increase the level of interest in and awareness of careers in the financial services industry among Black, Hispanic and Native American 1st-Year business school students.
 The Fellowship is also a reflection of our Business Principles and is awarded to recognize outstanding community and leadership achievements.